Exciting news: The Deskless Report 2022 has launched 🎉 Read it here!

 In other words: listening to what your employees have to say matters.

-In fact, according to the iceberg of ignorance, only 4% of an organization’s front-line problems are known by top executives, 9% by middle management, 74% by team leads, and 100% by employees.
+In fact, according to the iceberg of ignorance, only 4% of an organization’s front-line problems are known by top executives, 9% by middle management, 74% by team leads and 100% by employees.
 So, if your company’s looking to better understand where you can improve and create a workplace culture that retains employees, it’s time to get more upward feedback!

-Psychological safety is low
+1. Psychological safety is lower

 Originally coined by Amy Edmondson, psychological safety is a “sense of confidence that the team will not embarrass, reject, or punish someone for speaking up.”
 Ultimately, this means that employees feel safe to share feedback, ideas, or general comments without fear of repercussions.